ietf-teep/architecture/draft-ietf-teep-architecture.md

     A Trusted Component Signer or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
-The TAM is trusted by a device if the TAM's public key is, or chains up to, an authorized
-    Trust Anchor in the device.
+The TAM is trusted by a device if the TAM's public key is, or chains up to, an authorized Trust Anchor in the device, and conforms with all constraints defined in the Trust Anchor.
 A Trusted Component Signer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key or certificate, or a certificate it chains up to, in the Trust Anchor Store.